Advertisement MissioMissio Would you like to advertise on ICN? Click to learn more.

 St John Regis died on the evening of 31 December 1640, while on a preaching mission at La Louvesc in Dauphine.
 His final words were: "Into thy hands I commend my spirit."

-He was canonised in 1737.
-His shrine at La Louvesc is still visited by many thousands each year.
+St John Regis was canonised by Pope Clement XII in 1737.
+His shrine at La Louvesc is a popular place of pilgrimage.

 Mobile Menu Toggle Icon